DamourYouKnow/typescript-sample-project/README.md

 - Express static server.
 - Compile client side TypeScript to JavaScript.
 - TypeScript sourcemaps for client side code in development build.
-- Backwards compatibility with Internet Explorer 11 using Babel and CoreJS.
 - Minify scripts in production build.

 ## Usage